nmantani/archiver-MOTW-support-comparison/README.md

 - .url .reg
 - .docx .doc .xls .xlsx .ppt .pptx .wiz

-I tested Bandizip with a ZIP archive file that contained only text files in the past, and I misunderstood that Bandizip does not propagate MOTW.
+I previously tested Bandizip with a ZIP archive file that contained only text files, and I misunderstood that Bandizip does not propagate MOTW.

 ## FAQ
 - ### What is MOTW (Mark of the Web)?